Liquidkourage/CoOp/PUB-QUIZ-FIELD-ANALYSIS.md

 ## Executive Summary

 This document provides a deep analysis of all possible data fields for a pub quiz content repository, ranked from **mandatory** to **incredibly optional**.

-The analysis considers the unique needs of pub quiz hosts, the live event nature of pub quizzes, and the various use cases for content management.
+**⚠️ IMPORTANT: This repository is focused on INDIVIDUAL QUESTIONS, not quiz sets or events.** While questions may include metadata about rounds or sets (from imports), the core unit of content is the individual question.
+Questions are reusable building blocks that hosts can combine into their own quiz sets.

 ---